-A PWA for learning Quranic Arabic — from alphabet recognition to independent reading, with a local-first AI tutor, semantic verse discovery, and spaced repetition built in.
-Designed, built, and shipped by me.
-Solo.
+A free, donation-supported PWA for learning Quranic Arabic — from alphabet recognition to independent reading, with local-first AI, semantic verse discovery, offline Quran access, optional sync, and spaced repetition built in.
+No ads.
+No paywalls.
+I designed and built the whole thing myself.

-It also gave me a crash course in every modern constraint that product teams face at scale: performance on low-memory devices, offline reliability, i18n across 25 languages, local AI inference, semantic search without killing the main thread, push notifications on a free tier — all shipped, all production.
+At the same time, it pushed me into real product and engineering problems: performance on low-memory devices, offline reliability, i18n across 25 languages, local AI inference, semantic search without freezing the main thread, and push notifications on a free tier.
+Those are live constraints in the app today.

 Tap any feature to see how it was built, what tradeoffs were made, and what it looks like in practice.